 - Referrals.
 Incentivize users to share your app, and reward them when they drive app installs.
-Our friends at The League did this by implementing a incentivized wait list: when a new League users downloads the app, they are placed at the end of a wait list.
+Our friends at The League did this by implementing an incentivized wait list: when a new League user downloads the app, they are placed at the end of a waitlist.
 But every time a friend they invite downloads the app, they move up.
 This strategy helped their viral growth in new cities as they expanded beyond the Bay Area.

 - Double viral loops.
 The double viral loop concept was first described by Josh Elman.
 It means that by tracking when referred users engage with your app, you can notify the referring user of that action.
 Knowing their friend engaged will likely trigger them to come back and interact with the app, making them more likely to keep inviting other users.

 Takeaway: add viral features to your app from the beginning.
 This helps make sure that every new user you acquire can bring in new additional engaged users at no cost to you.